telerik/xaml-docs/getting-started/telerik-application-lifecycle/msi-or-zip-setup-lifecyle.md

 ## Deploying the Application

-To deploy a WPF application, you can use several different approaches, like XCopy, ClickOnce or Windows Installer deployment.
+To deploy a WPF application, you can use several different approaches, like XCopy, ClickOnce, or Windows Installer deployment.
 Read more about this in the [Deploy a WPF Application](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/app-development/deploying-a-wpf-application-wpf?view=netframeworkdesktop-4.8) MSDN article.

 ## Redistributing Telerik Application

-There are several rules that should be kept in mind when redistributing an application with Telerik dlls.
+Several rules should be kept in mind when redistributing an application with Telerik dlls.
 Read more about this in the [Redistributing Telerik Assemblies]({%slug protecting-telerik-radcontrols-assembly%}) article.

 ## Upgrading the Project

 To upgrade the project, download the new version of the .msi or the .zip file and install it accordingly.
 Then remove the old Telerik references from the WPF project and [include the new ones](#referencing-telerik-assemblies).
-At this point, double check if all the Telerik assemblies have the same version (for example, 2020.3.102) and if all or of the same type ([Xaml or NoXaml]({%slug xaml-vs-noxaml%})).
-To check this, right click the .dll file (for example, Telerik.Windows.Controls.dll) and choose the __Properties__ option.
+At this point, double-check if all the Telerik assemblies have the same version (for example, 2020.3.102) and if all or of the same type ([Xaml or NoXaml]({%slug xaml-vs-noxaml%})).
+To check this, right-click the .dll file (for example, Telerik.Windows.Controls.dll) and choose the __Properties__ option.

 ![](images/msi-or-zip-setup-lifecyle-8.png)
 ![](images/msi-or-zip-setup-lifecyle-9.png)